Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 published: true
 ---

-In this article, we will introduce you how to deploy your Angular app with Scully to Cloudflare pages.
+In this article, we will introduce you to Scully and explain how to deploy your Angular app with Scully to Cloudflare pages.
-This article is for people who are interested in how to set up a Jamstack app with Angular, Scully, and Cloudflare pages.
+This article is for people who are interested in setting up a JAMstack app with Angular, Scully, and Cloudflare pages.

 <pre>
  ❗ Pre-requisites ❗

 - You should have some basic knowledge of Angular
 - You should have a Cloudflare account
+- You should have a Github account
 </pre>

 # What is Cloudflare pages

-Cloudflare Pages is the solution for people that are using Jamstack frameworks.
-Cloudflare Pages easily integrate with Github si that when you push a new version, Cloudflare automatically starts builder and deploying your app on its network.
+Cloudflare Pages is the solution for people that use JAMstack frameworks.
+Cloudflare Pages easily integrates with Github in a way that when you push a new version, Cloudflare automatically starts building and deploying your app on its network.

 If you’re not familiar with JAMstack, it’s a popular way of developing and deploying websites at scale.
-You can look at this resource for more information about the Jamstack [link][jamstack]
+You can look at this resource for more information about the JAMstack [link][jamstack]

 Coming back to Cloudflare Pages, as we said earlier it integrates with GitHub repositories if you’re hosting your source code on that platform.
 Once your site is configured, you can preview each commit from Cloudflare’s interface — each commit gets a unique URL and there’s a preview environment.